Sunday May 27, 2012

 Laparoscopic adjustable gastric banding surgery is preferred by many because it is reversible, adjustable, and poses less risk than gastric bypass surgery.
 It does not involve stomach stapling, does not bypass the pyloric valve (the normal stomach outlet that controls the movement of food from the stomach to the intestines), and does not involve cutting and rerouting of the intestine.
 It does not cause malnutrition as with malabsorptive procedures and does not cause dumping syndrome as with gastric bypass surgery.

-The Advantages of Laparoscopic Adjustable Gastric Banding
+Advantages of Gastric Banding

 • Adjustable without additional surgery (fills via access port)